dileepkumar2626/Face-Anime-AI/README.md

 ### 🌐 Application

-- FastAPI inference service with **model selection** (`cyclegan` or `animegan`) per request
+- FastAPI inference service with **model selection** (`cyclegan_v1` or `anime2_v2`) per request, plus a `/models` endpoint the frontend queries to build its model picker
-- Automatic checkpoint download from Hugging Face on first startup if none is found locally
+- Each model has its own checkpoint filename; missing checkpoints are downloaded from Hugging Face on first request for that model (not at startup) and then cached
-- React + Vite frontend: upload, live preview, model picker, generate, download result
+- React + Vite frontend: upload, live preview, model picker (populated from `/models`), generate, download result
-- `/health` endpoint reporting device and per-model load status
+- `/health` endpoint reporting device, available/loaded models, and the checkpoint directory in use

 ### 🐳 Deployment